fabianvdW/Scam/README.md

 Scam is a chess engine written in Rust by Fabian von der Warth and Terje Kirstihagen.
+Scam is [uci](http://wbec-ridderkerk.nl/html/UCIProtocol.html/) compliant and supports [FRC](https://de.wikipedia.org/wiki/Chess960).

 ## Compiling Scam
 Install the rust compiler and cargo, the recommended way to do this is via [rustup](https://rustup.rs/).
 Then run